 The Arkansas Urban Forestry Council takes an active role in increasing the public’s awareness of the value of trees.
 Given here are a few examples of some of the projects AUFC has been involved with.
 If you are interested in taking part in future projects please contact AUFC.

-See Arkansas ReLeaf Project.
 The State Arbor Day Ceremony was held at the Veterans Memorial in Vilonia before the Arkansas ReLeaf Project on March 16, 2013.
+Mayor James Firestone recited the Arbor Day Proclamation.
+Also read Arkansas ReLeaf Project below.
 For Arbor Day Outreach Communication, click here.

 AUFC Annual Conference